chenggangpro/reactive-mybatis-support/README.md

 * Generate `mybatis-dynamic-sql`

 > Note:
-> the generator based on `mybatis-generator-core` ,that cause generator rely on jdbc-driver
+> the generator is based on `mybatis-generator-core` ,therefor the generator is rely on `jdbc-driver`

 * import dependency